Fidelxyz/DXCam-CPP/README.md

 pipeline.
-However, when recording a video that is not ideal since we aim to get the frames at a constant framerate: When the `video_mode` argument is specified as `true` when calling `.start` method of a DXCamera instance, the frame buffer will be feeded at the target fps, using the last frame if there is no new frame available.
+However, when recording a video that is not ideal since we aim to get the frames at a constant framerate: When the `video_mode` argument is specified as `true` when calling `.start` method of a DXCamera instance, the frame buffer will be fed at the target fps, using the last frame if there is no new frame available.

 ### Safely Releasing of Resource